meganr28/null-collision-volumes-cuda/README.md

   * [LinkedIn](https://www.linkedin.com/in/meganr25a949125/), [personal website](https://meganr28.github.io/)
 * Tested on: Windows 10, AMD Ryzen 9 5900HS with Radeon Graphics @ 3301 MHz 16GB, NVIDIA GeForce RTX 3060 Laptop GPU 6GB (Personal Computer)

+### Overview

+**Physically-based volume rendering** is widely used in the entertainment and scientific engineering fields for rendering phenomena such as clouds, fog, smoke, and fire.
+This usually involves complex lighting computations, especially for volumes that vary spatially and spectrally.
+Production renderers leverage multiple importance sampling (MIS) to accelerate image synthesis for rendering surfaces.
+MIS techniques for volumes are unbiased only for homogeneous media.
+Therefore, we require a new technique to perform MIS for heterogeneous media.

+The [null-scattering path integral formulation](https://cs.dartmouth.edu/wjarosz/publications/miller19null.html) (Miller et al. 2019) enables us to use MIS for any media and generalizes previous techniques such as ratio tracking, delta tracking, and spectral tracking.
+It analytically solves for the pdf of a light path during runtime, allowing us to combine several sampling techniques at once using MIS.
+Additionally, null-scattering introduces fictitious matter into the volume, which does not affect light transport, but instead allows us to "homogenize" the total density and analytically sample collisions.
+We implement the null-scattering formulation in **CUDA** and use **NanoVDB** for loading volumetric data.

+[Place representative images here]

 ### Presentations

 [Final Project Pitch](https://docs.google.com/presentation/d/1bVFEcVQq_lp9oRMo1wMy-prI_6DmvS1U/edit?usp=sharing&ouid=114838708762215680291&rtpof=true&sd=true)